llewelld/pico-build-all/README.md

 Pico is an alternative to passwords developed at the University of Cambridge that enables a smooth and password-free login to computers, and consists of a smartphone app and associated software on your computer.

 If you encounter problems with any of the instructions below, please check it works on a clean Ubuntu 16.04 install.
 If it's still causing problems, file an [issue report](https://github.com/mypico/pico-build-all/issues), ideally including your console output and any logs generated.
+We will aim to look into problems, but sadly can't make commitments about being able to solve any individual issue.

 ## Install Pico on Ubuntu